 Today, many residual property market plans have shifted away from their original mission as insurers of urban properties into major providers of insurance in high-risk coastal areas.
-It is important to recognize that many operate at deficits, or from slim positions of surplus, even in years with little or no catastrophe losses.
+Some operate at deficits, or from slim positions of surplus, even in years with little or no catastrophe losses.
 A variety of factors are at play here, including the fact that state plans may be prohibited from charging a rate that is commensurate with the risk being assumed.